rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/SetApiResponseHandler.md

 ## Overview

 SetApiResponseHandler is invoked when the task specified in the intent has the value "setApiResponse".
 This handler is used to assign the apiResponse value to an environment variable in FCA.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the apiResponse.
+1. Parses the input message received to get the API response.
-2. Assign the value to an environment variable.
+2. Assigns the value to an environment variable.

 ## Usage
-* This handler is invoked to assign the response value to an environment variable in FCA
+* This handler is invoked to assign the response value to an environment variable in FCA.
+* Request Format

 ```json
     {